thomaslj980-coder/NYC_Ridership/README.md

 | Inner-City Random Forest | Subway, Bus, Access-A-Ride, SIR | 65% |
 | Outer-City Random Forest | Metro-North, LIRR, Bridges/Tunnels | 78% |

 **SIR is the least crowded inner-city mode on ~90% of days.** Metro-North is the least crowded outer-city option on ~86% of days.
-However, accuracy figures are inflated by class imbalance — SIR dominates inner-city labels (1,610 of 1,776 days) and Metro-North dominates outer-city (1,535 days), so the models largely learn to predict the majority class.
+However, accuracy figures are inflated by class imbalance.
+SIR dominates inner-city labels (1,610 of 1,776 days) and Metro-North dominates outer-city (1,535 days), so the models largely learn to predict the majority class.

 ---